-Bruins Wrap: Boston Drops Second Straight Game With 4-2 Loss Vs. Red Wings
+NESN

 RED WINGS SEAL IT

-Boston went on the power play early in the third and had some prime scoring chances, including one that hit the crossbar, but the team was unable to knot the game.
+Boston went on the power play early in the third and had some prime scoring chances, including one that hit the crossbar, but the team was unable to knot the game at three.

 Anthony Mantha put the nail in the coffin with an empty-net goal with 1:28 remaining to make it 4-2.